TeachBooks/mirror_mude_book/book/programming/programs/git/cli/overview.md

 # git and GitLab

+There are two methods for using git and GitLab in MUDE:
+1. Using graphical user interface (GUI) tools, and
+2. Using command line interface (CLI) tools (**this Chapter**).

+**At minimum for MUDE, you should be able to use the GUI tools.** The CLI tools are provided for those who are interested in learning how git works, and using a larger subset of the git toolkit; this will help you later on in your career if you are interested in getting involved with software projects and/or collaborating with a group of engineers working on programs and code.

-This chapter is an introductory tutorial on git and GitLab.
-We will start with teaching you how to use Git via command line interface and next we will cover the interaction with GitLab.
+This chapter will teach you how git works, as well as some particular workflows for working on distributed software projects with a team.
+We will start by teaching you how to use Git via command line interface then cover the interaction with GitLab.

-Note: some of the sections in this document have "Optional" next to them.
-These sections cover bonus material, which is very interesting to go over, but it is not mandatory.

-***We strongly recommend that you complete the steps in this tutorial as well to familiarise yourself how this tool works instead of simply reading over the document.
-In addition, try to type the commands instead of copy-pasting them, so that you could memorise them and be more efficient in your work later.***
+We strongly recommend that you complete the steps in this tutorial instead of simply reading over the document to familiarise yourself with how this tool works.
+In addition, try to type the commands instead of copy-pasting them, so that you could memorise them and be more efficient in your work later.

+This Chapter assumes you have already installed the git software, as described on the module website [Software page](https://mude.citg.tudelft.nl/software/git/).

 **What is git?**